Local and regional effects

 Potensial for increased development in municipalities at Fosen

-With major reductions in travelling time to Trondheim, there is a high potential of municipal development at Fosen.
-By providing large enough development areas for housing, businesses and second home areas, the population and economic activity can be significantly affected.
+With large reductions in time and distance to the nearby Trondheim area, the impact of municipal development plans will probably be large.
+By providing large development areas for housing, industry and leisure, the population and level of economic activity will be significantly affected.

-Fosen becomes a more attractive region without ferries.
-Will be more appropriate to live at Fosen and work in Trondheim – or vice versa.
+The Fosen Peninsula becomes more attractive without ferries.
+It will be more relevant living at Fosen and work in Trondheim – or vice versa.

 Better logistics for businesses